josh098900/union_shop/README.md

 The Student Union has an e-commerce website, which you can access via this link: [https://shop.upsu.net](https://shop.upsu.net)

 In short, your task is to recreate the same website using Flutter.
-You must not start from scratch, as this repository provides an incomplete Flutter implementation of the Student Union site that you must build upon.
+You must not start from scratch, as you need to begin by forking the GitHub repository that contains the incomplete code.
 [The getting started section of this document](#getting-started) will explain more.
 Once you have completed the application, you will submit the link to your forked repository on Moodle for assessment and demonstrate your application in a practical session.
 See the [submission](#submission) and [demonstration](#demonstration) sections for more information.

 ⚠️ The UPSU.net link on the navbar of the union website is a link to an external site.
 This is not part of the application that you need to develop.
 So ignore the link highlighted below: